Breeding Ground (band): Formation

-Breeding Ground were created in 1981 by vocalist Shirreff, guitarist Gladish, and bassist Strayer.
-Breeding Ground played over 40 shows on the Queen Street West circuit before they released their first eponymous debut EP, Breeding Ground, on Mannequin Records, recorded at Montclair Sound in November 1982, with original drummer Ken Jones.
+Breeding Ground played over 40 shows on the Queen Street West circuit before they released their first eponymous debut EP, Breeding Ground, on Mannequin Records, recorded at Montclair Sound in November 1982, a 4-song self titled EP.
 This was produced by Paul Tozer, their live audio technician, who worked with them on their first two EPs.

-Within a month of its release they were asked to open up for Bauhaus on December 4, 1982 at Larry's Hideaway in Toronto.
+Within a month of its release they were asked to open up for Bauhaus on December 4, 1982, at Larry's Hideaway in Toronto.
 Comparisons to Joy Division and the British cold-wave invasion were quick to surface after this release.
 They were managed by longtime friend David Hart (who also masterminded and operated the stage lighting) during this era.
 Breeding Ground also played at Lee's Palace in Toronto in 1986.

-Within a little over a year, they had returned to the studio with this line-up to record "Reunion/Slaughter", their second 12" single.
+The 12" EP "Reunion/Slaughter" [1983] was their second 12" single.
 Jonathan Davies, the drummer for local band Kinetic Ideals, expressed an interest in assisting with production, and 3 months before the release replaced Jones in the live line-up.
 This EP was recorded at Quest Studio, Oshawa, and released in October 1983.
-"Reunion/Slaughter" was playlisted on Toronto radio station CFNY and again on college stations across Canada.
+"Reunion/Slaughter" was playlisted on Toronto radio station CFNY.

 Davies was later replaced by Kevin Hunter, who would stay with the band until their break-up in 1990.
+Late in 1986, Strayer left and the rest of the band put things on hold.